 What to look for in good probiotics

-There is one caveat to our topic of bacteria: getting probiotic bacteria past the gauntlet of stomach acid and bile, which destroy the good bacteria before it can even help you out.
-If the bacteria can’t get past your stomach to the small and large intestine, then it won’t help!
+There is one difficult bit to our topic of bacteria: getting probiotic bacteria past the gauntlet of stomach acid and bile, which often destroy the good bacteria before it can even reach your small and large intestine to benefit you.

 Here are a few things to look for when choosing an effective probiotic:

 Look for strains that are stomach acid and bile resistant.
 Certain Bifidobacterium and Lactobbacillus bacterial strains do well for human microbiomes.
 Look for probiotics that have a good variety of human-studied strains.

 Probiotics should be freeze dried and sealed well to prevent moisture from getting in the package.
 Proper storage during production and shipping is crucial as well since extremes in heat or cold can damage bacteria in the probiotic.

 Good probiotic brands (like Seed or VSL3) will also make sure that their product is packaged in a container that protects the bacteria from UV light that could damage the bacteria.